crashware/Metasign/README.md

 ![MetasignEncryptionMessage](https://user-images.githubusercontent.com/90793958/134223656-9dbea47a-c459-47f2-8a73-eafeaf05c6b8.png)

 ### Help & Usage
-Below is an image of all of the help and usage information currently available for Metasign and the entire ECDH/ECDSA suite.
+Below is an image containing all of the help and usage information currently available for Metasign and the entire ECDH/ECDSA suite.
 There are multiple future plans for more features, options, and other updates related to the project as well.
-With advances in technology and the algorithms used there is also a push to become quantum resistant by implementing things such as Supersingular Isogeny Diffie-Hellman and other lattice based algorithms.
+With advances in technology and the algorithms used there is also a push to become quantum resistant by implementing things such as Supersingular Isogeny Diffie-Hellman and other lattice based mechanisms.

 ![MetasignEncryptionMessage](https://user-images.githubusercontent.com/90793958/134224835-0bfc65bd-7034-4a33-a4fc-b63231f0351f.png)